ImperialCollegeLondon/pyrealm/docs/source/development/overview.md

 Poetry uses a virtual environment for package development: all packages are installed to a stand-alone python environment that is only used for `pyrealm` development.
 This makes sure that the development environment is consistent across python versions and different developers.
-It does mean you need to put `poetry run` before command to run commands in that environment or `poetry shell` to start a new shell that specifically uses that environment.
+However, when you are working on the command line, you need to **explicitly use the `pyrealm` environment** to run any command that needs to use the `pyrealm` environment - and that is pretty much everything described in this document.
+There are two options to do this:

+1. You can add `poetry run` before a command to make sure that single command is run using the `poetry` environment.
+This approach is used in the example commands below.
+1. You can use `poetry shell` to start a new shell that uses this environment: you can then run commands without needing `poetry run` and they should use the correct enviroment.
+This is usually more convenient.

 You should now be able to run the following command to see that `pyrealm` is installed and is showing the current version.